-- understand the principles of data communications and computer networking. - understand network layer design, routing algorithms and congestion control algorithms. - understand quality of services, transport services and Elements of Transport Protocols. - understand transport layer protocols(UDP,TCP) and DNS application
+To learn the architectural principles of data communications and computer networking.
+2. To learn the network layer design, routing algorithms and congestion control algorithms.
+3. To know the quality of services ,transport services and Elements of Transport Protocols.
+4. To gain the knowledge on internet transport protocols(UDP,TCP) and DNS application